victor-david/restless-ofxsharper/README.md

         builder.CreditCard.BuildMessageSet(() =>
         {
-            // in your app, you'd have to determine an appropiate date to start with DateTime dateStart = new DateTime(2017, 1, 1);
+            // in your app, you'd have to determine an appropiate date to start with DateTime dateStart = new DateTime(2018, 1, 1);
             builder.CreditCard.BuildStatementRequest(account, dateStart, null, true);
-            // Not using a start date or and end date.
+            // Not using a start date or an end date.
 Bank will deliver whatever they've got. builder.CreditCard.BuildClosingStatementRequest(account, null, null);
         });
     });